canonical/maas-ansible-playbook/README.md

 Note: the Pacemaker role requires host-specifc variables that should be defined in the hosts file, they are as follows:

-- `maas_pacemaker_fencing_driver`: The Oacemaker STONITH fencing driver, defaults to `ipmilan`.
-This driver is used to forcefully remove a member from the Oacemaker cluster when it exhibits erroneous behavior.
+- `maas_pacemaker_fencing_driver`: The Pacemaker STONITH fencing driver, defaults to `ipmilan`.
+This driver is used to forcefully remove a member from the Pacemaker cluster when it exhibits erroneous behavior.
 Pacemaker will list the available drivers with the following command: `stonith_admin --list-installed`

 - `maas_pacemaker_stonith_params`: The parameters specific to the fencing driver selected.
-These must be defined when using Oacemaker, to see the
+These must be defined when using Pacemaker, to see the parameters of a given driver, run `stonith_admin --metadata --agent <driver>`

 ## Run